cb-linux/breath/README.md

 ## How does everything work?

-This project uses the ChromeOS Kernel and the firmware.
+This project uses the ChromeOS Kernel and firmware.
 Touchscreen and all other peripherals *just work*.
-Breath has been carefully designed not to have any legal issues, so you can't flash the ISO or have the audio firmware bundled.
+Breath has been carefully designed to not have any legal issues, so you can't flash the ISO or have the audio firmware bundled.

 Audio works [perfectly](bin/setup-audio) through ALSA, but not PulseAudio or Pipewire.
 All apps that use PulseAudio libraries (like Firefox) work as of [this commit](https://github.com/cb-linux/breath/commit/884bd03b8eef554bdbafd7b4d62f36690f472237).
 You can follow further audio progress [here](https://github.com/cb-linux/breath/projects/1).